-I write this blog to share information and viewpoints on current events with former students, to use economic principles to draw lessons for public policy in Canada and elsewhere, and to highlight major findings from my research and from the community of labour economists to which I belong.
+I use this website to share information and viewpoints on current events with former students, to apply economic principles to draw lessons for public policy in Canada and elsewhere, and to highlight major findings from my research and from the community of labour economists to which I belong.

 Much of my research involves comparisons across countries.
 It focuses on labour markets and social policy, and is detailed in articles I have published on topics dealing with child poverty, access to university education, social and economic mobility, and unemployment.
-I am currently working on issues dealing with the socio-economic status of immigrants and children of immigrants, and also with comparisons in the development and well being of children in the rich countries.
+I am currently working on issues dealing with social mobility in Canada and other countries, and also with the meaning and measurement of equality of opportunity.

-I am affiliated with a number of research institutes and public policy think tanks as a research fellow or advisor, including the Institute for the Study of Labor (Bonn, Germany), the Stanford Center on Poverty and Inequality (Stanford University, United States), the Inequality Measurement, Interpretation, and Policy Network of The Becker Friedman Institute for Research in Economics (University of Chicago, United States), the Centre for Research and Analysis of Migration (University College London, London UK) the Institute for Research on Public Policy (Montreal, Canada), Canada2020 (Ottawa, Canada), and the C.D.
+I am affiliated with a number of research institutes and public policy think tanks as a research fellow or advisor, including the Institute for the Study of Labor (Bonn, Germany), the Stanford Center on Poverty and Inequality (Stanford University, United States), the Inequality Measurement, Interpretation, and Policy Network of The Becker Friedman Institute for Research in Economics (University of Chicago, United States), the Centre for Research and Analysis of Migration (University College London, London UK) the Institute for Research on Public Policy (Montreal, Canada), the C.D.
 Howe Institute (Toronto, Canada), and the Broadbent Institute (Ottawa, Canada).
 During 2014 and 2015 I served as a member of the Economic Council of Advisors to the Liberal Party of Canada.

 Before joining the City University of New York, I taught principles of economics in a way relevant for public policy as a full professor with the Graduate School of Public and International Affairs at the University of Ottawa.
 I continue to teach labour economics, social policy, and research methods.
-Before joining the University of Ottawa I was a member of the senior management at Statistics Canada, Canada’s national statistical agency, and have also been a visiting researcher with the UNICEF Innocenti Research Centre in Florence Italy, with the Centre for Longitudinal Studies at the University of London, and with the Office of Population Research at Princeton University, with the Russell Sage Foundation in New York City, and was a visiting professor with the Department of Economics at Harvard University.
+Before joining the University of Ottawa I was a member of the senior management at Statistics Canada, Canada’s national statistical agency, and have also been a visiting researcher with the UNICEF Innocenti Research Centre in Florence Italy, the Centre for Longitudinal Studies at the University of London, the Office of Population Research at Princeton University, with the Russell Sage Foundation in New York City, and was a visiting professor with the Department of Economics at Harvard University.

-My research has been cited by many of the major print and electronic media including The Wall Street Journal, The New York Times, The Economist, Bloomberg Business Week, The Sunday Times, The Guardian, The Washington Post as well as the BBC, the CBC, TVO and The Globe and Mail, with more detail available in this document: Miles in the media.
+My research has been cited by many of the major print and electronic media including The Wall Street Journal, The New York Times, The Economist, Bloomberg Business Week, The Sunday Times, The Guardian, The Washington Post as well as the BBC, the CBC, TVO and The Globe and Mail.

 In 2012 I received the “Excellence in Media Relations Award” from the University of Ottawa, and a research paper I co-authored, “Economic Mobility, Family Background, and the Well-Being of Children in Canada and the United States,” won the Association for Public Policy Analysis and Management’s “Best Comparative Paper Award” for 2009.

-I write regularly for The Globe and Mail blog called Economy Lab, but these posts are usually abridged versions of articles I also posted here.
+For a time I wrote regularly for The Globe and Mail blog called Economy Lab, but these posts were usually abridged versions of articles I also posted here.
 I also wrote occasionally for the PBS NEWSHOUR blog MakingSen$e.